 No church is immune to the problem of child sexual assault, regardless of size, location, or denomination.
 Child sexual predators exist, and they're always looking for opportunities to interact with children.
 They may volunteer to work with children in your nursery, Sunday school, or youth program.
 How are you going to manage this risk?
 Strengthen these areas within your ministry.

-Don't give any volunteer worker the opportunity to be involved in nursery, children's or youth work until he or she has been associated with your church for at least six months.
+Don't give any volunteer worker the opportunity to be involved in a nursery or children's or youth work until he or she has been associated with your church for at least six months.

-On or off premises, always have at least two adults supervising each room, vehicle, or other enclosed space- even if only one or two children need care.
+On or off premises, always have at least two, unrelated adults supervising each room, vehicle, or other enclosed space—even if only one or two children need care.

 Representatives from various state and federal agencies are available to provide information and may be willing to assist you in your worker education program.
 A good place to start may be the Child Welfare Information Gateway, a service of the U.S. Department of Health and Human Services' Administration for Children & Families.

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.